mathewgomas-alfred/mathewgomas.io/tutorials/inking.rst

 So, you may have heard of a French curve.
 If not, it’s a piece of plastic representing a stencil.
 These curves are used to make perfectly smooth curves on the basis of a sketch.

 In digital painting, we don’t have the luxury of being able to use two hands, so you can’t hold a ruler with one hand and adjust it while inking with the other.
-For this purpose, we have instead Bezier curves, which can be made with the :ref:`path_selection_tool`.
+For this purpose, we have instead Bezier curves, which can be made with the :ref:`path_tool`.

 You can even make these on a vector layer, so they can be modified on the fly.